samelliott25/orderfi-restaurant-platform/replit.md

 - Restored original MP4 logo video on home screen after CSS animation experiment
 - Applied "Playwrite Australia Victoria" font to all headings
 - Created OrderFiLogo component with handwritten animation (available for future use)
+- Updated "Enter DApp" button to use matching orange gradient from loading page

 *Last Updated: June 26, 2025*